Locations:

 Outlook / Prognosis

-What is the outlook for people with a broken finger?
+What is the outlook for people with a broken finger or broken thumb?

-The outlook varies depending on your age and overall health, and the type and severity of the fracture.
-Finger fractures generally heal very well after treatment, but you may require physical therapy to regain motion.
+The outlook varies depending on your age and overall health, as well as the type and severity of the fracture.
+Finger fractures and thumb fractures generally heal very well after treatment, but you may require physical therapy to regain motion, which is critical to a successful outcome.

 A note from Cleveland Clinic